Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Effects of interactions and dimensionality

 From the numerically-solved GP results, one can see clearly that the energy stored in interactions is the dominant contribution for small $\Delta$ (filled spheres), but becomes the least significant contribution for large $\Delta$ (thin shells).
 For parameter regimes in which the interaction energy fraction is sufficiently suppressed, one expects the NI case to give a reasonable description of the system.

 Let us now compare results between the various condensate wavefunctions.
 For small $\Delta$, the TF approximation does reasonably well compared to the numerical solution (GP) whereas the NI approximation does poorly; hence, interactions are expected to be important in the description of a bubble-trapped system in this parameter regime.
 Conversely, as $\Delta$ increases, and the shell expands, the TF approximation becomes a poor approximation of the GP numerics, whereas the NI approximation performs reasonably well.
 In particular, the TF energy fractions become nearly constant, whereas the GP interaction energy fraction falls drastically and begins to converge with the NI wavefunction results for $\Delta\gtrsim 300$.
-Thus, for thin shells, a NI description is a good approximation to the full solution with interactions.
+Thus, for thin shells, we expect a NI description is a good approximation to the full solution with interactions.
 The breakdown of the TF approximation as $\Delta$ increases is due to its failure to capture the rising kinetic energy fraction of the GP condensate in this regime.
 We also note that, although the NI and GP interaction energy fractions begin to converge, the NI wavefunction systematically overestimates the kinetic and underestimates the trap potential energy fractions.
-To further contextualize these conclusions, we direct the reader to Fig.~\ref{condensate_density} which shows the ($T=0$) local condensate density at various detuning values.
+To further contextualize these conclusions, we direct the reader to Fig.~\ref{condensate_wavefn_comparison}b and \ref{condensate_wavefn_comparison}c which show the ($T=0$) local condensate density at various detuning values.
 Here, one can see clearly that for filled spheres (thin shells) the TF (NI) condensate wavefunction captures the salient spatial features of the GP results.

-{\bf Variational calculation}: To further understand the above results, let us look for an origin to the decreasing interaction energy fraction during the zero-temperature expansion.
-This result might be perplexing -- one might suspect interactions to play a prominent role when the shell becomes thin and atoms get squeezed into a space of small width.
-However, one should keep in mind that the particle density is going down as the system becomes thinner: the particle number is held fixed, while the condensate volume, which we argued earlier should scale as $s_l^3 \Delta^{3/4} \Omega^{1/4}$ in the NI case, is increasing as the bubble expands.
+{\bf Variational calculation}: To further understand the thin shell results, let us look for an origin to the decreasing interaction energy fraction during the zero-temperature expansion.
+One might suspect interactions play a prominent role when the shell becomes thin and atoms get squeezed into a space of small width.
+However, one should keep in mind that the particle density reduces as the system becomes thinner: the particle number is held fixed, while the condensate volume, which we argued earlier should scale as $s_l^3 \Delta^{3/4} \Omega^{1/4}$ in the NI case, is increasing as the bubble expands.

 To see this more concretely, we perform a variational calculation \cite{Pethick_2008} with a trial condensate wavefunction: